 It’s important to note that not all nut butters are equal.
 Different brands may add different ingredients during the manufacturing process.
 Some dump in additional sugar and oils.
 The best advice: Look for those with minimal ingredients overall and no hydrogenated or partially hydrogenated fat.

 Compare a few labels when you’re in the nut butter aisle to make sure you’re getting the most nutritional bang for your buck.
-An example of a healthful choice: MaraNatha Organic Raw Almond Butter.
-It contains no added salt, sugar, or oils, just 100 percent almonds.
+Look for products that contain no added salt, sugar, or oils, just 100 percent nuts.

 Nut butter cousins